leskovde/AutoPIE/notes/notes_clang.md

     - notably specifying children (`has`, `hasDescendant`, `forEachDescendant`)
     - take node matchers as arguments
   - matcher expressions are created by calling a creator function and building a tree of matchers
-  - creating custom matchers can be done by either inheriting an existing Matcher class or by using a macher creation macro
+  - creating custom matchers can be done by either inheriting an existing Matcher class or by using a matcher creation macro
   - these macros specify the type, the name and the parameters (and their types) of the matcher